getify/You-Dont-Know-JS/get-started/ch1.md

 You may wonder: why go to the trouble of using a tool to convert from a newer syntax version to an older one?
 Couldn't we just write the two variables and skip using the `let` keyword?
 The reason is, it's strongly recommended that developers use the latest version of JS so that their code is clean and communicates its ideas most effectively.

-Developers should focus on writing the clean, new syntax forms, and let the tools take care of producing a forwards-compatible version of that code that is suitable to deploy and run on the oldest-supported JS engine environments.
+Developers should focus on writing the clean, new syntax forms, and let the tools take care of producing a backwards-compatible version of that code that is suitable to deploy and run on the oldest-supported JS engine environments.

 ### Filling the Gaps